kevin0120/mix/docs/DATA_FORMATS_INPUT.md

 These four parts are easily defined when using InfluxDB line-protocol as a data format.
-But there are other data formats that users may want to use which require more advanced configuration to create usable Telegraf metrics.
+But there are other data formats that users may want to use which require more advanced configuration to create usable Rush metrics.

 Plugins such as `exec` and `kafka_consumer` parse textual data.
 Up until now, these plugins were statically configured to parse just a single